Marbreeze/React-Component-challenges/README.md

 # React-Component-challenges
 Playing with components,RAW HTML and REACT JS,the old good REACT.
-    It's a begginer for a social media app
+    It's a beggining for a social media app